gaut34595/Nearby_POI/README.md

 Android (Java).

-User Experience is kept at priority.
+User Experience is kept as a priority.

 Different POJO classes/Model Classes are made to streamline data.